balaji-rakusale/user-service/README.md

 ### 4. H2 Console (if used):
        http://localhost:8080/h2-console
 ### 5. API Testing:
-       Postman attached toi  the email
+       Postman collection attached to the email